mhylle/sec-apps/README.md

   * Teams
     * Team for Julefrokost
     * Administrator team.
-* Event management
+* Admin functionality
-  * Tracked as "event"
+  * Events
-    * Example: Tracked as "julefrokost".
-    * Show attendance graphs based on tracked as.
-    * Show consumption for the previous years.
-    * Copy last years event for easy creation.
     * Enable/disable events
       * Makes them visible to specific groups, but invisible to others
+    * Signup users
+    * Remove users
+    * Send mails to attendees
+    * Set event type such as "Julefrokost" for year on year tracking
+      * Statistics
+        * Graphs on attendence.
+        * Consumption from other years
+      * Copy last years event for easy creation.
+  * Users
+    * TODO